 Use an image editing program to crop, remove distortion, retouch, and color-correct your image.
 Photoshop is the industry standard, and GIMP is the best free editor available.
 Most image editors like iPhoto will work with TIFF or JPEG.
 (For RAW files, you will need to use a RAW converter.)

 Be sure to archive your original camera files and work on a duplicate.
 Do all your retouching on this master file at 50 or 100% magnification.
 When finished, make a copy, then resize this copy to the exact pixel size you need.
 Save it as a high-quality JPEG.

 The JPEG is much smaller due to compression but still the most accepted format.
 Remember to save your image with the appropriate profile, sRGB or Adobe RGB.

-Be sure to check sharpening effects at 100% and 50% and don’t over do it.
-You can always add more sharpening later but too much will make the image look jagged.
+Make sure to check sharpening effects at 100% and 50%, but don’t overdo it.
+You can always add more sharpening later, but too much will make the image look jagged.

 Most of us have taken photos of artwork at one point or another.
 If you want to get the best results, make sure you follow the steps we showed you.

 Photographing artwork is quite simple, but it relies less on luck and more on techniques you can replicate from one painting to another.
 And with the techniques in this article, you’ll get perfect shots of paintings every time!